dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 > that proposal can address adding e.g. <code>scope(*Tokens*) if (…) …</code>
 > for its convenience.

+The author was made aware of possible problems with `scope` by the D Forum user named Tim in [this Forum post](https://forum.dlang.org/post/gitxzhsdymuehuakdvew@forum.dlang.org) and thanks Tim for his help.

 ### Ambiguities Left to Maximal Munch

 The following are observed consequences of the proposed changes.